Film writing at it’s best

-Today I want to talk (let’s be honest I’m going to gush) to you about some of the best written horror films, in my humble opinion.
+Today I am writing to talk (let’s be honest I’m going to gush) to you about some of the best-written horror films, in my humble opinion.

 Horror films can be great for a multitude of reasons, such as great characters, great effects, great jump scares (lol kidding), great lore, the list goes on.
 There’s so much to like and enjoy in this genre and medium.

 But one of my favourite things is when I encounter a film that’s been beautifully written.

 There’s real thought and nuance behind the dialogue and storytelling, so much so that you get sucked in and its not till the story is over that you realise the craft involved in keeping you that engrossed.
 I especially enjoy it when I find a film that’s premise is utterly ridiculous, for example the killer grass field by Stephen King.
 This is literally a film about scary grass.
 But the writing has taken what is a ridiculous concept and turned it into something, that while not flawless, certainly held my attention and kept me guessing.

 So, with that in mind, today I want to talk to you about my top 3 well written horror films.

 (the film, not the Alton Towers ride, though that’s fun as well)